ohmpi/ohmpi/doc/source/source_rst/applications/hedges.rst

 A map showing the electrode positions

 IV.
-Installation sur le Terrain:
+Site installation:
 ==================================
-1. Préparation du Site:
+1. Preparation of site:
 -----------------------
 Before beginning the installation, we conducted thorough site preparation, starting with the setup of the cabin, trench removal, and marking the electrode locations.